 Can a Graduate get an Investment Banking Job?
 (Engineers/Freshers)

-If you want to learn what is Investment Banking, you may take advantage of this Free Investment Banking Courses.
+If you want to learn what is Investment Banking, you may take advantage of this Free Investment Banking course.

-So I thought it would be interesting to write an article on Engineering graduates who want to get an entry level Investment Banking Job.
-However, please note that it applies to all set of graduates or freshers.
+So I thought it would be interesting to write an article on Engineering graduates who want to get an entry-level Investment Banking Job.
+However, please note that it applies to all sets of graduates or freshers.

 Can a Graduate Engineer get an Investment Banking Job?

-Here is a quick infographics on the steps that you can take to move into Investment Banking.
+Here are quick infographics on the steps that you can take to move into Investment Banking.

-Top 8 Points to get an Investment Banking Job as a graduate
+Top 8 Points to get an Entry Level Investment Banking Job as a graduate

 #1 Don’t doubt yourself, you have not made the wrong decision.